itroeix/ShortsAutoCreator/README.md

 A tool to create short vertical videos of memes automatically

 ## Documentation
-To start using the program first create 3 folders with the names "assets", "content" and "temp".

 ### Installation
 - First you have to install ffmpeg (https://ffmpeg.org/download.html)